 Roles available in the Department of Psychology to teachers without PhDs do not normally entail the creation or editing of materials (except, in some cases, model answers).
 While some constructive input may be valued, generally PGWT should expect to use materials provided by the academic responsible.

-Under certain circumstances, where PG research students desire additional professional experience, AR may agree to review new or revised materials prepared by a postgraduate teacher, but in this case: (a) the AR will only permit these to be used if they are satisfied as to the standard, (b) the AR may insist that the original materials they provide must be used instead; and (c) this will be considered part of postgraduate training, not a necessary part of the role.
+Under certain circumstances, where PG research students desire additional professional experience, academic responsible may agree to review new or revised materials prepared by a postgraduate teacher, but in this case: (a) the academic will only permit these to be used if they are satisfied as to the standard, (b) the academic may insist that the original materials they provide must be used instead; and (c) this will be considered part of postgraduate training, not a necessary part of the role.
 Thus, no payment will be made for such optional hours.

 Marking of and feedback on submitted work is only part of the role if this is expressly mentioned in the specific role description.

 The University operates a policy that feedback should be returned to students within four weeks.
 Allowing time for instructions and moderation, this means that there will be typically a three-week window in which a marking assignment must be completed.
+There are some positions where a more rapid turn around is required e.g. for a formative piece of work that feeds into a summative submission.
 If a specific assignment requires a more rapid turn-around, this will be noted in the specific role description.

-Where marks contribute to the overall mark for the module formally, marks and other feedback must always be returned to the AR for moderation.
+Where marks contribute to the overall mark for the module formally, marks and other feedback must always be returned to the academic responsible for moderation.

-Consultation should be made with the AR (if necessary) to determine if other forms of feedback on submitted work are subject to prior review by the AR before to dissemination to students.
+Consultation should be made with the academic (if necessary) to determine if other forms of feedback on submitted work are subject to prior review by them before to dissemination to students.